 |

-Photograph
+Photograph of James

-of James Scott, circa 1904.
+Scott, circa 1904.

-one of the few photographs of James
+This is one of the few

-Scott as a young man used in a number of
+photographs of James Scott as a young man

-the source of the photo originally
+bibliography below, with the source of the

-attributed to one being in the
+photo originally attributed to one being

-possession of Rudi Blesh.
+in the possession of Rudi Blesh.

 |